NathanGE/stacks-in-ruby/README.md

 # stacks-in-ruby
-Exploration of the stack data structure using the Ruby language.
+Exploration of the stack data structure using the Ruby and JavaScript languages.